-We currently support Maven and Gradle.
+We currently support Maven, Gradle, and NPM.

 Once you choose your build system, you will be presented with a command line.
 This command line simply downloads the Reshift plugin.
 During the build process, the plugin scans your code and sends the resulting report to the Reshift server for further analysis.

 For more information on how to use Reshift to build your Maven or Gradle projects, visit Scanning Maven Projects Using Reshift or Scanning Gradle Projects Using Reshift.

 If you are using a different build system that you would like to see supported, please shoot us an email (firstname.lastname@example.org)